eugabrielolegario/VascoGPT/README.md

 In the Jupyter Notebook, you can interact with Vasco by running the provided code cells.
 Vasco will respond to your text inputs based on his personality and the context provided.

-## Contributing

-If you would like to contribute to the VascoGPT project, feel free to fork the repository, make improvements, and submit a pull request.
-We welcome contributions from the community.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Bethesda Game Studios for creating the Starfield game universe.